abrennec/sose20_cc2/02_ofApp/readme.md

 - Developing a first ofApp
 - Debugging

-Time Estimate: This session will approximately take 4-6 hours of time in total including script and assignments.
+`Time Estimate: This session will approximately take 6 hours of time in total including script and assignments.
 It compensates slightly for the last session that might have taken less than 8 hours.
-Please send me a note how much time you took for the las
+Please send me a note how much time it took you to work through the material.`

 # C++ Basics